 Pursuant to the 2015 Amendment, the Company extended the maturity date of the revolving credit facility under the Credit Facility to June 5, 2019 and provided for two additional six-month extension options, at the election of the Company.
 In addition, the 2015 Amendment lowered the adjustable margin (the "Applicable Margin") for determining the interest rate on revolving loans based on the Company's consolidated funded indebtedness to total asset value ratio (as defined in the Credit Facility).
 Interest on the Company's borrowings under the revolving credit facility is payable quarterly, in arrears, for base rate-based loans and at the end of each interest rate period for LIBOR-based loans.
-The effective interest rate at December 31, 2015 was LIBOR plus 1.60%.
+The effective interest rate at December 31, 2016 was LIBOR plus 1.65%.
 Principal is payable in full at maturity.
-Further, the unused commitment fee was reduced to 0.2% to 0.3% per year of the average unused portion of the revolving credit facility.
-The Company's term loan B remains outstanding.
+The Company pays an unused commitment fee of 0.2% to 0.3% per year of the average unused portion of the revolving credit facility.